yashu1wwww/Instagram-auto-comments-with-multiple-accounts/README.md

 https://youtu.be/_lmfetikuqs

-change 9,10 line with your non two factor authentication username & password and 15 line with url and 19 line with required comment
+change 9,10 line with your non two factor authentication username & password and 15 line with url and 19 line change to your needed comment and do it in below code also

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc